How to factory reset Mac software

 - Go to the Uninstaller tab.

 As long as you've already installed CleanMyMac X, why not optimize your whole Mac?
-Click Smart scan to start a nice and thorough scan of your Mac and remove GBs of useless junk, speed up your system, and check it for malware threats.
+Click the Smart Scan to start a thorough scan of your Mac to remove GBs of useless junk, speed up your system, and check it for malware threats.
 Stay tuned for more Mac tips!